The Doomsday Flight: Production

+The film was the second in a series of at least twelve movies made for television by Universal for NBC.
+The films were budgeted between $750,000 and $1,250,000 and would air on Tuesday and Saturday nights.
+Some would be pilots for series.

 It was the first TV movie for John Saxon.

 Release

-The Doomsday Flight premiered on NBC in the United States on December 13, 1966 and was the most watched made-for-TV movie to that time, with a Nielsen rating of 27.5 and an audience share of 48% until it was surpassed by Heidi in 1968.
+The Doomsday Flight premiered in Canada on CTV on 10 December 1966, and on NBC in the United States on 13 December 1966.
+On NBC, it was the most watched made-for-TV movie to that time, with a Nielsen rating of 27.5 and an audience share of 48% until it was surpassed by Heidi in 1968.

 The Doomsday Flight was released theatrically in cinemas in other countries around the world, and distributed by the Rank Organisation in the UK.

+MCA Home Video released "The Doomsday Flight" on VHS in 1986.

 Reception

 In a contemporary review by J. Gould in The New York Times decried the "exploitation of bomb scares on passenger airplanes" engendered by The Doomsday Flight.

 Copycats and FAA concerns

 The Doomsday Flight led to copycats who would call airlines and claim to have a similar bomb aboard a flight.
 A notable attempt was the Qantas bomb hoax in 1971, when a caller claimed to have placed such a bomb.
-The man actually placed a bomb at the Sydney Airport, leading officials to take the threat seriously and pay out $560,000 to the person.
+The man actually placed a bomb at the Sydney Airport, leading officials to take the threat seriously and pay out $500,000 to the person.
 In 1971 the Federal Aviation Administration urged television stations in the United States not to air the film, on the basis that the film could inspire other emotionally unstable individuals to commit the same or similar acts as the villain in the film.